 A few weeks ago, my copy of The Fussy Cut Sampler by Nichole Ramirez and Elisabeth Woo arrived on my doorstep.
 It is such a beautiful book with 48 great quilt blocks that made me want to cut up some fabric right away.
 Nichole and Elisabeth walk the reader through all...read more

 Thank you for the kind comments here on the blog and on Instagram about my new book, Make Your Own Medallion!
 I am so excited to share more about it with you over the next few months.
-I'm even more excited to have it out in the world and see what you all make...read more
+I'm even more excited to have it out in the world and see what you all make with...read more

 You guys!
 Today is a great day.
 It's my 46th birthday AND this is my new book!
 I am so excited to announce that Make Your Own Medallion, published by Lucky Spool Media, will be available in November 2017.
 I am enamored with medallion quilts and have so much fun...read more